About Cook Medical

 - Surgisis repair grafts

-Thousands of transvaginal mesh lawsuits have been settled but many more remain both in federal and state or local courts.
-No settlements of lawsuits involving Cook Medical transvaginal mesh products have been announced and many more lawsuits may be expected.
+Thousands of transvaginal mesh lawsuits have been settled but many remain in federal, state and local courts.
+Cook Medical has not announced any group settlement of transvaginal mesh lawsuits.